 Keeping Hawks Healthy

-Life at UHart will look different in the fall—it has to—but we are committed to working together to act in the best interest of the safety and well-being of our entire campus community, while delivering an excellent student-centered educational experience.
+Life at UHart looks different this fall—it has to—but we continue to work together to act in the best interest of the safety and well-being of our entire campus community, while delivering an excellent student-centered educational experience.

-We are innovating every part of the UHart experience—from the academic calendar to residential living—to provide options and access for the best and safest possible combination of on-campus and high-quality remote teaching.
+We innovated every part of the UHart experience—from the academic calendar to residential living—to provide options and access for the best and safest possible combination of on-campus and high-quality remote, online, and hybrid teaching.

-This website will continue to be updated with important information about our fall semester.
-Our plans, of course, are dependent on the ongoing guidance from the state of Connecticut and public health officials.
+This website will continue to be updated with important information about our response to COVID-19.

 Stay informed on the latest updates.

-Learn more about our blended approach to academics this fall.See classroom changes
+Learn more about our blended approach to academics.See classroom changes

-Our enhanced safety measures have led to capacity changes in our residential communities.Learn more
+Our enhanced safety measures have led to changes in our residential communities.Learn more

 The Center for Student Success is here to help you as you adjust to changes this semester.See resources

-Although we have to rethink group gatherings and events, we know connections outside the classroom are important.Learn more.
+Although we had to rethink group gatherings and events, we know connections outside the classroom are important.Learn more.

-We've created new resources for returning to work this fall.Learn more
+We've created new resources for working remotely and/or off-campus.Learn more

 Health & Safety—What you need to know.